If you’re fighting weed resistance year after year, it might be time to do something different.

-Kirk Howatt, Associate professor of weed science at North Dakota State University said, “The best tool to limit resistance and weed pressure is through diversification of your crop portfolio.
-Growers need to rotate crops consistently to alter their crop protection strategy to keep weeds at bay and seed banks low.”
+“The best tool to limit resistance and weed pressure is through diversification of your crop portfolio," says Kirk Howatt, associate professor of weed science at North Dakota State University.
+"Growers need to rotate crops consistently to alter their crop protection strategy to keep weeds at bay and seed banks low.

-These programs will consider a number of different factors including site of action, timing and level of control.
-Solid programs account for pressure from both grasses and broadleaf weeds through herbicide diversification.
+Best practices suggest using a multipronged approach to minimize yield loss from weed pressure and limit risk of resistance.
+These programs will consider a number of different factors, including site of action, timing and level of control.
+Solid programs target both grasses and broadleaf weeds through herbicide diversification.

 “Every year growers need to ensure they have an effective plan in place that can limit losses from weed competition and give them their best chance at zero tolerance control,” says Ian Scholer, Bayer cereal herbicides product manager.
 “Making sure fields are clean early and keeping them that way gives you the best chance at success.”